AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/upperPanel.rst

   Choose the original calculator to copy the current calculator to.

 .. note::
-  Properties in the **Details section** are not changed in the original calculator.
-So all attributes except Name, Slug, Type, Is published, Status, Authors, Category & Subcategory, Kind, Show ads, and Is redundant.
+  Properties in the **Details section** are not changed in the original calculator, so all attributes except Name, Slug, Type, Is published, Status, Authors, Category & Subcategory, Kind, Show ads, and Is redundant.

 The cloned calculator will **not be automatically deleted**.
 If you are not planning to add another feature to the calculator, please go ahead an delete the calculator to keep our BB nice and tidy.